 With 200 seats to fill, Jamie’s Italian is a large-scale investment for the international chef.
-But with the no bookings policy (for groups under six people) queuing is still inevitable.
+Queuing is inevitable so making a reservation is ideal in securing a table.

 Happily, good things come to those who wait, with the two-level wood, concrete and glass emporium yielding myriad nooks, crannies and booths if you’re patient enough to put your name down, grab a buzzer and hit a local bar that’s not too far away.
 And, despite the size, the well designed space, featuring plenty of intimate corners, makes the hubbub friendly rather than overwhelming.